EBNF

 Parser Errors

-On a parsing failure, and exception is raised with information that may be useful in determining the source of the error.
+On a parsing failure, an exception is raised with information that may be useful in determining the source of the error.

 EBNF Grammar